TERMS of SALE

 7. Refrigerant Customers.

-In accordance with the Clean Air Act of 1990, as amended, sale of Class 1 (“CFC”) and Class 2 (“HCFC”) refrigerant will be restricted to resale purchases and/or to certified professional service technicians.
+In accordance with the Federal Clean Air Act, sale of Class 1 (“CFC”) and Class 2 (“HCFC”) refrigerant will be restricted to resale purchases and/or to certified professional service technicians.
 To purchase regulated refrigerant products, all Customers must present a certification card or sign a statement of resale to complete the purchase.

 F. GENERAL TERMS